alephium/www/src/content/news/alephium-multisig-gui-is-here-4b23bec7e2f/index.md

 ![](image_703316889a.jpg)

-- Navigate to <a href="https://alephium.github.io/alephium-toolkit/" data-href="https://alephium.github.io/alephium-toolkit/">Create Multisig Wallet</a>
+- Navigate to <a href="https://alephium.github.io/alephium-toolkit/" >Create Multisig Wallet</a>
 - Choose a name for your multisig wallet
 - “Add Signer” and input all “public keys” from each signer (and name them correctly!).
 Add as many as there are potential signers.
 - Choose the number of signatures required to send a transaction (2 out of 3, 3 out of 5, or any M out of N): this is the quorum required by your multisig to actually send a transaction.